fcheung/rails_conf_demo/README.markdown

 ===================

 1. Create the appropriate hosts

-  You'll need 1 hosts: container.demo.local
+  You'll need 1 host: container.demo.local
   On *nix like systems add this to /etc/hosts:

   127.0.0.1       container.demo.local

   On windows machine add it to c:\windows\system32\drivers\etc\hosts